Skip to main content

 Usage example

 The following command copies data from the source bucket to the target bucket, using the recommended flags.
-Use --s3-chunk-size 50M for best performance, while adjusting the other flags based on your data size, number of files, and available bandwidth.
+Use --s3-chunk-size 50M for best performance, and adjust the other flags based on your data size, number of files, and available bandwidth.

 rclone copy source:[SOURCE-BUCKET] target:[TARGET-BUCKET] \